Louisiana Correctional Institute for Women

 4. Enhance consistency in medical, mental health and security operations through internal review of programs, processes and procedures.

-5. Ensure compliance with the American with Disabilities Act (ADA).
-Expand services provided to special needs offenders, which consists of the elderly and the hearing impaired among others, and on-going rehabilitative services to offenders.
+5. Ensure compliance with the ADA.
+Expand services provided to special needs offenders, which consists of the elderly, the hearing impaired, etc. and on-going rehabilitative services to offenders.

-9. Enhance the medical division with the use of community volunteers to provide health-related education to the offender population.
+10. Enhance medical division with the use of community volunteers to provide health related education to the offender population

-11. Continue to enhance the Reentry program by recruiting volunteers from the community to teach specialized subjects on a recurring schedule.
+12. Continue to enhance the Re-Entry Program by recruiting volunteers from the community to teach specialized subjects on a recurring schedule.

 If traveling I-10 Westbound:Exit I-10 at Gonzales (Exit 177) at the Tanger Outlet Mall.
 Go left under the interstate on Hwy.
 30. Follow Hwy.
 30 until you get to Hwy.
 74 at St. Gabriel.
 Turn right on Hwy.
 74. LCIW will be on your left after about one (1) mile.